-If you miss three (3) consecutive days of class, you may be dropped from the course.
+As for "attendance," if you miss three (3) consecutive assignment due dates, you may be dropped from the course.
 If by the end of the second week of class if you show no or little progress, have not purchased your book, and have not registered in MyMathLab or made other arrangements for completing the assignments you will be dropped.
+If you do not attend the orientation or watch the recording and submit documentation of this, you will be dropped.